olkornieva/RozetkaProj/README.md

 # RozetkaProj
 RozetkaProj
-Code is not very good.
+The project is quite old and сode is not very good.
 Project is simple and was made as test task.
+I had about 8 hours or something like this to finish it.

 1 Сreate DB with appropriate tables.
 Look at Olga_interview_file